BenjaSanchez/academic-kickstart/content/publication/2022/04/heterogeneity/index.md

 publication_types: ["2"]

 # Publication name and optional abbreviated publication name.
-publication: "Microbial Biotechnology"
+publication: "Applied and Environmental Microbiology"
 publication_short: ""

-abstract: "This came from one of the collaborations I worked on during my postdoc. _Debaryomyces hansenii_ is a non-conventional yeast of industrial interest, mainly due to its high halotolerance (resistance to high salt levels).
-To better understand said tolerance, here we performed chemostat cultivations of _D. hansenii_ in the presence of different salts, and studied the transcriptomic and (phospho)proteomic responses under each condition.
-I mainly provided support on the transcriptomics analyses.
-The results show that sodium and potassium trigger different responses at both gene expression and protein activity levels.
-In particular, a novel and yet uncharacterized cation transporter was found associated to the response to high sodium levels."
+abstract: "This came from one of the collaborations I worked on during my postdoc.
+Sometimes a strain can behave in a non-heteregenous way by splitting into different subpopulations, where each one performs a specific task, which makes it relevant to study each behavior separately.
+Here we investigated the adaptation of a _S. cerevisiae_ strain that produces a heterologous insulin product at the sub-population level, by using a method called fluorescence-activated cell sorting (FACS) that can separate cells at the single-cell level.
+We found 3 subpopulations, each one with a specific phenotype: (i) reduced insulin production, (ii) reduyced enzyme capacity in central carbon metabolism, and (iii) pseudohyphal growth.
+I helped Naia in some of the computational simulations that we performed to understand some of the subpopulations' metabolic activities."

 # Summary.
 An optional shortened abstract.
-summary: "Transcriptomics and phosphoproteomic response of _D. hansenii_ to increased salt levels"
+summary: "Studying subpopulations of a _S. cerevisiae_ strain with single-cell level technology"

 tags:
 - yeast
 - proteomics
-- transcriptomics
 categories: []
 featured: false